What is a "normal" heart rate for your cat? How long are cats pregnant for? Does a body temperature of 102.5 F mean that your cat has a fever?

 02 of 05

+A normal cat respiratory rate is 16 to 40 breaths per minute.
 Respiratory rate is the number of breaths per minute.
-Normal respiratory rates are assessed when the cat is resting.
+Normal respiratory rates are assessed when the cat at rest.

 A cat that is in pain, having heart or respiratory problems, suffering from heatstroke, or stressed will usually have increased respiratory rates.